Hydraulic hose sizing nomograph

 Other considerations

 Consider rubber-coated hydraulic hoses with braided steel, which gives you an excellent combination of flexibility and durability.
-However, it’s a great idea to start with a hydraulic hose guide here, which helps you determine the right hose for your task.
 For a better understanding of hydraulic threads, refer to our hydraulics fitting guide here.